Betakontext/rgbtoxyzpointcloud/readme.txt

 This is RGB to XYZ pointcloud.

 It converts the RGB values of a picture file into a pointcloud using the rgb values as XYZ coordinates to animate a pointcloud.
 Each point gets the color value and the xyz value out of rgb values of the original pixel.
-V05_AFrame-VR includes an a-scene to dive into the xyzpointcloud with an Meta Quest headset.
+It includes an A-Frame scene to dive into the xyzpointcloud via MetaQuest3 headset.
+Other VR devices are not tested yet.

 ------------------